Maria-Theresa Duncan Explained

 Biography

 Duncan was born on April 18, 1895, in Dresden, Germany.[1]
 [2] In 1904 Maria-Theresa Duncan was discovered by Isadora Duncan.
 Her parents were persuaded to let their daughter move to Grünewald where she lived at a boarding school and studied dance with Isadora Duncan.[2]
 Maria-Theresa became part of the dance troupe Les Isadorables.
-She and other young women in the troupe were legally adopted by Isadora.[3]
-Maria-Theresa Duncan danced under the direction of Isadora from 1905 though 1921.[2]
+Although it is commonly believed that they were adopted by Isadora Duncan, attempts to legally change their last name to Duncan failed.[3]
+Maria-Theresa Duncan studied danced under the direction of Isadora from 1905 though 1921.[2]

 In the early 1920s Duncan married an art dealer, Stefan Bourgeois, with whom she had two children.[1]
 Bourgeois died in 1962.[2]